History of ABS-CBN: 1986–2007: Rebirth and growth

-2007–2020: Continued growth, change in corporate name
+2007–2020: Continued growth, company and network diversification

-On August 2007, the conglomerate's primary name and network's corporate name was changed to simply ABS-CBN Corporation dropping the word "Broadcasting" on primary uses to reflect the former's diversification, with the ABS-CBN Broadcasting Corporation name is now used as the conglomerate's alternative and secondary name since then.
-The change was announced publicly one year later in 2008 during the network's and Philippine television 55th anniversary on its station ID "Beyond Television".
-The anniversary TV plug depicts the growth of ABS-CBN from a small television station that started in 1953 into a media conglomerate that has businesses beyond television.
+On August 21, 2007, the company began to use the ABS-CBN Corporation name to reflect its diversification with ABS-CBN Broadcasting Corporation is still used on some uses as such both names are now alternatively used since then.
+It occurred four months after the start of HD broadcasts on the network with Rounin on April 16, 2007, and was announced publicly one year later in 2008 during the network's and Philippine television 55th anniversary on its station ID "Beyond Television".
+The anniversary TV plug depicts the growth of ABS-CBN from a small television station that started in 1953 into a media company that has businesses beyond television.
 The Wall Street Journal Asia ranked ABS-CBN as the 7th most admired company of the Philippines and 3rd in the Innovation Award category for its innovation in internet TV with TFC Now! (now iWantTFC) service.
-According to chairman Gabby Lopez during its annual stockholders' meeting two years after the change was announced in May 2010, he said that it is "a response to the changes in the media landscape brought about by technology.
+According to chairman Gabby Lopez during its annual stockholders' meeting 2–3 years after the adaptation of the newer 2007 name happened and announced, respectively, in May 2010, he said that it is "a response to the changes in the media landscape brought about by technology.
 The media business has gone beyond merely broadcasting to encompass other platforms."

-ABS-CBN welcomed former GMA Network artist Angel Locsin to its roster of talents also in August 2007, the same month as the change in the media conglomerate's primary and network's corporate name, which was seen as a controversial headlines because of her leading GMA's top-rating soaps; she actually started in ABS-CBN as part of a Star Circle batch six years earlier.
+ABS-CBN welcomed former GMA Network artist Angel Locsin to its roster of talents also in August 2007, the same month as when the media company's newer 2007 name was first used, which was seen as a controversial headlines because of her leading GMA's top-rating soaps; she actually started in ABS-CBN as part of a Star Circle batch six years earlier.

 From May 2009 to December 22, 2011, ABS-CBN covered the two-year transition of all levels of Philippine politics including the cancelled 2011 Autonomous Region in Muslim Mindanao (ARMM) election where officers-in-charge (OIC) were appointed that ended the term of 2008-2011 officials.
 In response to the first automation of the election in the country, ABS-CBN utilized a technology from Orad Hi Tech Systems Ltd. that utilizes the principles of augmented reality.
 The technology uses real-time image processing system for live broadcasts of 3D computer-generated imagery against a real set or background.
 ABS-CBN also utilized what was probably the biggest touch screen display to be used in a Philippine television show.
 A new set dubbed as the "WAR" (Wireless Audience Response) room was specifically designed for the said election coverage.
 ABS-CBN also utilized what was probably the biggest touch screen display to be used in a Philippine television show.
 A new set dubbed as the "WAR" (Wireless Audience Response) room was specifically designed for the said election coverage.
 The network covered the events of 2010 through Mga Kwento ng Bayan 2010: ABS-CBN News and Current Affairs Yearend Special anchored by Korina Sanchez and Noli de Castro.
 The coverage of ABS-CBN became the third top trending topic worldwide on the social networking site Twitter.